sbeitzel/Arbitrage/README.md

 were the transports of both information and goods, but by mid-century there were steam engines and telegraphs.

 Anyhow.
 This project is my playground for noodling around with information and goods exchange.

+## Initial Implementation

+First off, we'll make something really simple.
+A market has its list of prices and those prices don't change.
+We'll start off with a world in which there are ten markets and the prices of goods are all just random.
+The markets will be sprinkled around the world vaguely randomly, and the player starts out in the first one generated.

+### Basic Gameplay

+A player starts off a young trader in some town.
+They have a small amount of capital, either in the form of cash or in some goods.
+They buy and sell goods in their town, then ultimately transport the goods to some other town and try to turn a profit.
+Long term, there will be different transports, and all kinds of complications.
+But to start out, we'll be keeping track of the turn number, the player's cash balance, and their inventory of goods in town(s).
+The player also has a ledger and every time an information packet arrives in the same town as the player, the ledger gets updated with the news.

+## Trade

+Goods and information travel between markets, but they don't just teleport.
+They have to travel along routes, and that travel takes time.
+Ultimately, I think I want some kind of map, perhaps with terrain that could impact the kinds of transport that get used and how long travel takes.

+To start off, however, I'll make it stupid simple.
+Travel takes constant time based only on distance and every market has a route to every other market (it's a fully connected weighted graph where the edge weight equals the distance).
+This means that to start off with, I don't need to build a graph at all.